JimHagan/otel-workshop/lab_4-Span-Attributes.md

 **!Note From Tom! ^^ I'm trying to find a way for someone to figure out how to do this on their own but it seems to difficult still.
 Perhaps there is a URL we can provide to help in this process?**

 ## Moving forward in the workshop
 Once you have confirmed your ability to track city and state on shipped orders be sure to document your process.
-When that is done, you are ready to move onto the next lab in this workshop [Part 5: NAME]()
+When that is done, you are ready to move onto the next lab in this workshop [Lab 5: Passing the torch](lab_5-passing-the-torch.md)